aval-e/InteractiveAvalancheSegmentation/README.md

 DOI = {10.5194/egusphere-2024-498}
 }
 ```
-as well as the work we aere able to built upon:
+as well as the work we were able to built upon:
 ```
-@article{reviving2021,
+@article{sofiiuk_ios2021,
   title={Reviving Iterative Training with Mask Guidance for Interactive Segmentation}, author={Sofiiuk, Konstantin and Petrov, Ilia and Konushin, Anton}, journal={arXiv preprint arXiv:2102.06583},